Buddhas of Bamiyan: Commissioning

-Pre-modern times
+Pre-modern era

 Chinese Buddhist pilgrim Xuanzang visited the site on 30 April 630, and described Bamyan in the Da Tang Xiyu Ji as a flourishing Buddhist center "with more than ten monasteries and more than a thousand monks".
 He also noted that both Buddha figures were "decorated with gold and fine jewels" (Wriggins, 1995).
 Intriguingly, Xuanzang mentions a third, even larger, reclining statue of the Buddha.
 A monumental seated Buddha, similar in style to those at Bamyan, still exists in the Bingling Temple caves in China's Gansu province.